CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/resize-linux-pg.md

 We could use the `parted` command to resize the partition 3.

-First time launching `parted /dev/sdd` will have a warning message since the disk size has changed and the GPT partition table needs fixing.
+First time launching `parted /dev/sdd` will have a warning message, since the disk size has changed and the GPT partition table needs to be updated.
 Please enter `Fix` to fix it.

 ```bash
 root@WA1SHSJ-U18-01:/opt/datagardens/rootfs/mnt/fs-disk1# parted /dev/sdd resizepart 3 100%